 Tip: To make your green onions look the way they do when you go to a restaurant, you’ll want to slice them on the bias.

-This is a simple trick that makes them look a little better and the only thing you change is the angle of your knife.
+This is a simple trick that makes them look a little better, and the only thing you change is the angle of your knife.

-More Paleo ‘Fried Rice’ Recipe Inspiration:
+And for even more Paleo ‘Fried Rice’ Recipe Inspiration:

 - Sriracha Cauliflower Fried Rice

 - Paleo 5-Spice ‘Fried Rice

 - Red Curry Shrimp Fried Cauliflower Fried Rice

 I sure hope you enjoy this healthy remake of Pineapple Fried Rice!
 If you do make it, I hope you’ll leave me a comment/rating below.
 I always love hearing from you here!Print

 This ‘fried rice’ is a veggie packed version of one of my favorite Thai dishes!

 1/2 pound boneless skinless chicken thighs, cut into bite sized pieces, see notes